Youtopin/azeron-server/README.md

 	azeron.server.nats.hosts=nats://localhost:4222

-**NOTE**: Azeron does not automatically install NATS on your system or embedd it.
+**NOTE**: Azeron does not automatically install NATS on your system and does not embed it.

+## Distribution

+As long as all Azeron instances are connected to same single nats node or cluster, they can identify each other and balance message handlings.

 ## API